-If you were in the path of the last total solar eclipse that moved through the USA in 2017, you got quite a treat.
+If you were in the path of the last total solar eclipse that moved through the USA, you got quite a treat.
 If you were out of the direct path, however, you probably saw a whole lot of nothing.

-There are some great lodges close to the path in Chile, in Pucon and Villarica—like Vira Vira Hacienda.
+There are some great lodges close to the 2020 eclipse path in Chile, in Pucon and Villarica—like andBeyond Vira Vira.
 In Argentina, however, the best bet would probably be to drive north from Bariloche region or, closer, from San Martin de los Andes.
-Otherwise you could road trip it to a remote area with few others around, but you might need to pack a tent.
+Otherwise you could road trip it to a remote area with few others around, but you might need to pack a tent and bring plenty of supplies.
 If that doesn’t sound like an ideal arrangement, let someone else take care of the details, a company that knows the region well.

 After all, if you’re coming all this way to view a phenomenon that’s going to last two minutes or less, shouldn’t you combine it with an epic tour of Patagonia, wine regions, the Atacama Desert, or the capital cities?
 Get in touch with Lost World Adventures to set up your ideal luxury travel tour of the Southern Cone of South America.

 If you do make it, be sure to bring good eclipse viewing glasses so you don’t damage your eyes.